slatedocs/slate/source/includes/v4/_tours.md

 - by_exhibition_ids (Array of exhibition ids), filter by exhibitions, see exhibitions section
 - by_categories (Array of category names), filter by categories, see categories section
 - by_category_ids (Array of category ids), filter by category, see categories section
+- by_age_group_ids (Array of category ids), filter by category, see age group section
+- by_audience_ids (Array of category ids), filter by category, see audience section
+- by_catch_word_ids (Array of category ids), filter by category, see catch words section
+- by_disablement_ids (Array of category ids), filter by category, see disablements section
+- by_grade_ids (Array of category ids), filter by category, see grades section
+- by_proposal_category_ids (Array of category ids), filter by proposal category, see categories section
 - by_bookable (Boolean, true|false, default: all), filter by general bookability for current account (or public)

 ### Available parameters: